 This post may contain affiliate links.
 Please read our disclosure policy.

-• Versatile: Can be served for breakfast, dessert, or a snack.
+• Versatile: Enjoy as dessert, breakfast, or a snack.

 Ingredients